christiankay/SDC_projects_P3_Behavioral-Cloning/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 After that, the model had problems to stay on track mainly at two different positions.
-The first position was the first curve before the bridge.
+The first position was the first curve before the bridge on track one.
 The car tended to go straight into the water.
-After gathering more images within this part of the track, the model is able to follow the track appropriate.
+After gathering more images of this part of the track, the model was able to follow the track appropriate.
 The same process was applied for the first left corner after the bridge, where the road lanes on the right side are missing.

 For details about how I created the training data, see the next section.